junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 *I love you.*

 "NO!!"
 Dean punches the wall of the Cage with all his forces.
-His fists are covered in his own blood.
+His fists are covered with his own blood.

 That is when Castiel's eyes brighten up.
-It lightens up the whole dark space like a sun, and it continues growing and glowing like a supernova.
+It lightens up the whole dark space like a sun, and it continues growing and glowing like an exploding supernova.

-Dean shuts his eyes close but even then, the blue white lights pierce through his eyelid, burning his vision a bright bloody red light.
+Dean shuts his eyes close but even then, the blue white lights pierce through his eyelid, burning his vision bright bloody red.

 The sound is isolated inside the Cage, so is all the energy unleashed.
 The Cage barely shakes when the light recedes.

 *Cas.*

-Dean sobs, not having the courage to look inside again for a long minute.
+Dean opens his eyes the moment he decides it's not going to blind him.
+He doesn't even realizing he's sobbing when tears falling down his cheek.
+He doesn't have the courage to look inside the Cage again for a long minute.

 The Cage is an explosion debris.
-White smokes haven't dissipated, colors smudge all over the space, red is blood, black is leviathan goo, mixing together like a dirty distained tragedy scene -- in a way, it is.
+White smokes haven't fully dissipated, colors smudging all over the space -- red is blood, black is leviathan goo, mixing together with white and blue light, like a dirty distained tragedy scene after massive deaths.

-Dean presses his forehead on the glass, breath uneven, tears shredding.
+*I love you too.* Dean presses his forehead on the glass, breath uneven, tears shredding.
 His lips tremble with one word: "Cas."

-A sudden bloody hand appears on the wall from inside, leaving a trace of bloody handprints as it pulls the person up slowly into the view.
+A sudden bloody hand appears on the wall from inside, leaving a trace of bloody handprints as it pulls the body up slowly into the view.
+Matching Dean's hand on the other side.

-Dean holds his breath, until Cas's face emerges, until Cas slowly, gradually climbs out of the Cage on his own.
+Dean's heart pounds violently in his chest, so loud that he's sure the whole dark space would echo the sound of his heartbeat.
+He holds his breath, until Cas's face emerges, until Cas slowly, gradually climbs out of the Cage on his own.
+In one piece.

 Dean wraps his arms around him immediately.

 "I thought I lost you," he tells him.
+His voice still wet.

 "I thought so too," Cas answers honestly.

 "What happened?"

 "I exploded, and the sharks killed each other, I think."
 Cas considers.
+"Looks like the energy from the Leviathans and the archangels cancelled each other out."

-Dean holds the angel's blood stained cheeks in his palms, regarding his features carefully.
-There is no dark vein with poisonous liquid crawling across, no dripping goo.
+Dean holds the angel's blood stained cheeks in his palms, examining his features carefully.
+There is no dark veins with poisonous black worms crawling across, no dripping goo.
 No sign of Dick anywhere.
-And judging by the mess inside Cage, no sign of the other dicks as well.
+And judging by the mess inside Cage, no sign of the other feathery dicks as well.

 Dean can't help laughing, "We gotta work on your jokes, it's even worse than the crab one."